nbs2904/computer-vision/README.md

 ### Additional Tasks

 -   [x] Relevent lane markings are highlighted on the _challenge_video_
--   [x] Relevant lane markings are highlighted on each _KITTI_ Dataset image
+-   [x] Relevant lane markings are highlighted on each _KITTI_ image
+    -   The region of interest had to be adapted to the _KITTI_ camera perspective
+    -   Edge detection is applied to _KITTI_ to detect lanes withouth any markings

 ---